sveltejs/kit/documentation/docs/01-routing.md

 #### Platform object

 Some adapters may pass in some extra context when calling your application.
-They do this by setting the `meta` object, that can be accessed in both route handlers and hooks ([detailed later](#hooks)).
+They do this by setting the `platform` object, that can be accessed in both route handlers and hooks ([detailed later](#hooks)).
 It is up to the adapter to decide what is passed in.

 #### Fallthrough routes